kurtvonehr/ARP-Windows-Service/README.md

 http://news.kynosarges.org/2013/02/13/programming-net-4-5-without-vs2012/

 Currently struggling with the issue of ARP cache not updating after the device is disconnected.
-The 'arp -a' is easily parsed in c# using a substring compare with the MAC address of choice.
+The 'arp -a' is easily parsed in C# using a substring compare with the MAC address of choice.
 Unsure of whether the cached should be deleted everytime I call 'arp' or if a solution using the ping library can be obtained.
 I do not want to degrade the rest of my networking applications by doing this.
 After pinging the device, the arp cache is updated, but if I ping every device on my network, the default ping options take very long to complete.
 Ping class will be investigated further.

+As for the ARP code suggested in the original project proposal, .NET SDK does not contain compiler for C, addtionally C# contains all of the libraries neccessary for this project, therefore the original idea of using the C code from the linux kernel will be scrapped.